 Goals: Foster Inclusion, Promote student leadership, Have fun, Celebrate diversity

 General Assembly Membership – students who are interested in spending some of their free time building relationships with a more diverse community, and willingly participate in the flex time meetings and experiential learning experiences.
-All students are invited to become general members.
+All students are invited to become general members and attend all events.

 Contact: Ms. Jaleria Burt